 Course Delivery Model

-Each course is accredited by QQI, is placed at either level 6 or 7 on the national framework of qualifications, and will be delivered completely online.
+Each course is equivalent to either a Level 6 or 7 value of 5, 10, or 15 ECTS credits (see individual course info above), and will be delivered completely online.
 Please see the course schedule displayed within each course description above.

 Online start date